 For any enquiries regarding recruitment, please contact [email protected]

-Swansea City’s Landore training academy was officially opened in September 2013 by Premier League Executive Richard Scudamore.
-The £6 million complex, is the club’s first purpose-built training ground, which includes:
+Swansea City’s Landore training academy was officially opened in September 2013 by Premier League Executive Chairman Richard Scudamore.
+The £6 million complex is the club’s first purpose-built training ground, which includes:

-- A full size 3G all-weather pitch & dedicated goalkeeper training area.
+- A full size 3G all-weather pitch and dedicated goalkeeper training area.